dagronf/DSFSparkline/README.md

 ### Range

 An optional range can be set on the data source, which means that the view will automatically clip any incoming data to that range.
-Without a range specified, the sparkline's vertical range will grow and shrink to accomodate the full range of data.
+Without a range specified, the sparkline's vertical display will grow and shrink to accomodate the full range of data.

 ### Zero line

 You can define a 'zero-line' to your line or bar graph.
 The zero-line denotes the zero value on the graph.
-The 'zero' value can be changed for a graph, so for example if your graph goes from 0 -> 100, you can draw the zero-line at 20 by setting the zero value on the datasource)
+The 'zero' value can be changed for a graph, so for example if your graph goes from 0 -> 100, you can draw the zero-line at 20 by setting the zero value on the datasource to 20)

 The zero-line can also be used to center certain graph types (currently line and bar).
+By default, the zero-line is set at 0.0.

-## Views
+## View Types

 Represents the viewable settings and display.
 The current view types available are :-